expresspigeon/blog/src/content/kb/editor/creating-and-editing-template.md

-# Creating and Editing newsletters
+# Creating and Editing templates

-## Newsletter Options
+## Template Options

 ![](images/Selection_455.png)

-On the Newsletters page you can find three options for creating a newsletter:
+On the Templates page you can find three options for creating a template:

-1. **Create newsletter** uses our responsive "Drag and Drop" editor to create an original newsletter
+1. **Create template** uses our responsive "Drag and Drop" editor to create an original template
-2. **Newsletter gallery** allows you to choose a newsletter format from our gallery.
+2. **Template gallery** allows you to choose a template format from our gallery.
 Don't worry, you'll be able to mold it to fit your desired appearance with our editor.
-3. **Code custom HTML** allows you create a newsletter using HTML (experts only).
+3. **Code custom HTML** allows you create a template using HTML (experts only).

 ## Picking from Template Gallery

 You can easily select your desired template by either clicking on the thumbnail or clicking the edit button.

 We have a large collection of professional looking templates for all styles.
-Simply click on our Newsletter Gallery and choose the template that's most appealing to you.
+Simply click on our Template Gallery and choose the template that's most appealing to you.